 - Lessons are short and quick

-Duolingo is free to use, but it’s important to note that it has quite a few ads.
+Duolingo is free to use, but it has quite a few ads.
 If this doesn’t bother you, then you can work your way through the entire course without paying anything.
-You can subscribe to Super Duolingo for $12.99 per month to get rid of ads, but it may not be worth it.
+You can also subscribe to Super Duolingo for $12.99 per month to get rid of ads.

 Why You Should Use Apps To Learn Indonesian